SOLA-FAO/docker/README.md

 # docker
-Contains docker files to support containerization of the SOLA solutions
+Contains docker files to support containerization of the SOLA Registry solution